gradle/gradle/design-docs/conflict-resolution-spec.md

     - A replaces B, B replaces A (cycle) - reasonable error is emitted
     - A replaces A - reasonable error
     - incorrect inputs: nulls, malformed notation, unsupported types
+    - the replacement target is unresolved
+    - the replacement source is unresolved

 ## Story: component replacement coexists with exclude rules